 Now that we’ve covered the basics, here are five common mistakes first-time homebuyers make and how to avoid them.

 Not Getting Pre-Approval

 Not starting the process early and getting pre-approved can throw a wrench in the homebuying process, said Joe Parsons, branch manager with Caliber Home Loans in Dublin, California.
 That’s because it’s incredibly useful for homebuyers to know how much home they can reasonably afford so they can adjust their expectations (and budget) accordingly.
 Another reason a pre-approval is valuable is because this gives prospective home buyers an opportunity to check their credit, one of the key factors that determines the terms and conditions of your loan.
 If you’re unsure of your credit standing, now’s the time to find out.
-You can view two of your credit scores, free of charge and updated every 14 days, on Credit.com.
+You can view two of your credit scores, free of charge, on Credit.com.

 Once you’ve submitted your tax returns, pay stubs and bank statements “at a minimum,” Parsons said, the loan officer will compile that entire application package and underwrite the file.
 “He’ll then generate an approval based on the findings of the automated underwriting system that we all use,” Parsons explained.
 “At that point, homebuyers can confidently be able to get a pre-approval letter and shop and make an offer on a property, knowing that their financing is already in place.”